| | | | |

 Instructions

-• Heat the olive oil in a sauté pan over medium-low heat.
+• Heat the olive oil in a large skillet over medium-low heat.
 Add the sliced shallots and cook, stirring often, for 15-20 minutes, or until tender and golden brown.
-Side Note: If the shallots start getting dry add a little water or more olive oil to the pan to keep them moist and to stop them from burning.
+Side Note: If the shallots start to get dry, add a little water to the skillet to keep them moist and prevent them from burning.

-• Once the shallots are done add the green beans to the sauté pan and mix with the shallots.
+• Once the shallots are done, add the green beans to the sauté pan and mix with the shallots.
 Season with sea salt and freshly cracked pepper, to taste, then toss to coat evenly.
-Serve immediately.
-Enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking